Leather is a sustainable choice – it is natural and makes use of byproducts from the meat industry…right?

 2. Opt for transparent brands that use byproduct hides

 If you feel ok about using leather as a byproduct, then make sure it really is a byproduct of the meat industry.
-It will also need to be vegetable-tanned for less toxic pollution.
+If you’d like to avoid toxic pollution choose vegetable-tanned hide.

 3. Choose organic leather

-It is possible to find leather that has been organically reared and dyed using natural dyes such as, bark tannins, plant tannins, lime or smoke; resulting in a fully biodegradable product.
+Choose leather that has been organically reared and dyed using natural dyes such as, bark tannins, plant tannins, lime or smoke.
+Thus resulting in a fully biodegradable product.
 Organic certification also ensures higher welfare standards for cattle.
-Though the sources of organic leather that I checked were derived from cattle intended for meat, leather-as-byproduct isn’t a requirement of organic standards so it is worth checking on this account.
+Though the sources of organic leather that I checked were derived from cattle intended for meat, leather-as-byproduct isn’t a requirement of organic standards.
+So it is worth checking on this account.

 4. Avoid leather from endangered species and calf leather

-Many luxurious leathers popular in designer handbags come from animals specifically slaughtered for their skin, including snakes and crocodiles some of which are endangered species.
+Many luxurious leathers popular in designer handbags come from animals specifically slaughtered for their skin.
+Sadly, snakes and crocodiles some of which are endangered species are among options.
 Another form of ‘premium leather’ is also inhumanely taken from the skin of calf fetuses, removed directly from the womb.
-You might want to avoid these forms of leather if you want to make an ethically conscious decision.
+You might want to avoid these forms of hides if you want to make an ethically conscious decision.

 5. Revaluate your wardrobe